 📚 Learn more: how a foundation functions as a DAO legal wrapper

-What countries are best for incorporating a DAO?
+What countries are most popular for incorporating a DAO?

 This list is quite long, and the different jurisdictions have varying regulations worth considering.